LINKS, BOOKS, and RESOURCES PAGE

 - Setting Boundaries and Dealing with Manipulation

-- Parental Alienation and Vengeful Divorces
+- Parental Alienation and High-Conflict Divorces (from Narcissists and other Vengeful People)

 - Books on Emotional Trauma, PTSD, Physical Effects